Review of Nutrisca Grain Free Canned Dog Food

-Nutrisca Canned Dog Food receives the Advisor’s highest rating of 5 stars.
+Nutrisca Grain Free canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-Nutrisca Turkey and Chickpea Stew was selected to represent the other products in the line for this review.
+Nutrisca Grain Free Turkey and Chickpea Stew was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food

 Ingredients: Turkey, chicken broth, water sufficient for processing, chicken liver, carrots, peas, dried egg product, dried ground peas, salmon (source of omega 3 fatty acids), dried chickpeas, dried egg whites, guar gum, natural flavor, tricalcium phosphate, spinach, menhaden fish oil ((, source of docosahexaenoic acid) (preserved with mixed tocopherols)), salt, sodium tripolyphosphate, potassium chloride, minerals (zinc amino acid chelate, iron amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, cobalt amino acid chelate, potassium iodide), vitamins (vitamin E supplement, thiamine mononitrate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid), choline chloride, dried cranberries, dried blueberries, dried tomatoes, rosemary extract

 Fiber (estimated dry matter content) = 5.6%

 |Dry Matter Basis||44%||22%||25%|

 The first ingredient in this dog food is turkey.
 Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1